joleys/niko-home-control-II/README.md

 #### Remarks

-The totals are not available as they are not exposed by the API.
+The totals are not available as they are not (yet) exposed by the API.

 ### Electricity Metering module (with clamp) (untested)